-Literally directly from the Carnaval in La Palma I was flown to Ushuaia to assist on Brazia long-delivery of a Challange 67 from Ushuaia (the very South America) all the way to Greenland.
+Directly from the Carnival in La Palma I was flown to Ushuaia to assist Rusarc Expedition in delivery of their Challenge 67 from Ushuaia (Patagonia) to Greenland.

-This is where it turned out that the whole world has closed down and we should be grateful to be in one of the last open sea borders in the world – Brazil.
-We were asked to stay on board until a doctor’s visit.
+This is where we understood that the whole world has locked down due to COVID19.
+The crew was grateful to have reached one of the last open sea borders in the world – Brazil.
+Officials demanded to stay on board until a doctor’s visit.
 After being checked for symptoms we were allowed to move freely.

-The world has slowed down, nerly frozen in anticipation to return to normality.
+The world has slowed down, nearly frozen in anticipation to return to normality that wasn’t coming.